jnbaltar/CMPT275-SnapMoji/README.md

 ## Project Summary

 Capture your emotions with Snapmoji.
-With our iOS app, SnapMoji, our aim is to help those with Autism that struggle with identifying different emotions.
+With our iOS app, SnapMoji, our aim is to help those with autism that struggle with identifying different emotions.
 SnapMoji will guide these individuals develop their emotional comprehension of close friends and family with a database that the user can create to become more familiar with the people close to them.
 Studies show that those with autism have difficulty in identifying emotions in facial expressions, especially emotions that are